African Small Group Photo Safari Specialists

-We focus exclusively on photographic safaris to Africa and take you only to the most photo-productive destinations.
+Since 2003, we have focussed exclusively on small group African photo safaris, and only take you to the most photo-productive African destinations.

-Be part of a small group atmosphere where each photographer is guaranteed a FULL ROW of seats in the safari vehicle.
+Be part of a small group photo safari atmosphere where each wildlife photographer is guaranteed a FULL ROW of seats in our specially modified photo safari vehicles.

-We pay full attention to photographic details and the needs of both serious and amateur nature photographers.
+We pay full attention to photographic details and the specific needs of both serious and amateur wildlife photographers.

-WILD4 scheduled photo tours offer quality time in the field (around 2 weeks) and our custom tours can be tailored to suit the needs of the client.
+WILD4 scheduled photo safaris offer quality time in the field (around 2 weeks) and our custom photo tours can be tailored to suit the needs of the client.

-If you prefer small groups and are serious about your photography, then our tours are right for you.
+If you prefer small groups and are serious about your wildlife photography, then our photo safaris are right for you.

 Latest Trip Report